-Information leaflets were available for patients to read.
+Information folders, patient survey results and thank you cards were available for patients to read.

 Involvement in decisions about care and treatment

 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
 A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.